-By way of example, īnanga, or whitebait, are an important mahinga kai species.
-Today they are valued by most people, not just Māori, and can live and spawn in all waterways, including farm drains.
+For example, īnanga (whitebait) are an important mahinga kai species.
+Today they are valued by most people in Kaikōura, not just Māori, and can live and spawn in all waterways, including farm drains.
 Much of their critical spawning habitat occurs along vegetated waterways, particularly near the coast.
-Their habitat is susceptible to disturbance, particularly from grazing animals and farm operations, which is why its protection is essential.
-Some of the steps you can take include simple fencing, and adjusting farming practices when spawning occurs in Autumn.
+Their habitat is susceptible to disturbance, particularly from grazing animals and farm operations, which is why protection is essential.
+Some of the steps you can take include fencing and adjusting farming practices when spawning happens in autumn.